Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

 There’s no shame in asking for help.
 Sometimes, you need an experienced trainer to work their magic.

 This option is for dogs that put themselves and their owners in danger with their pulling habits.
-Even if your pup has a serious problem, they’re never too old to learn something new.
+Even if your pup has a severe problem, they’re never too old to learn something new.

 Professional trainers have patience and know how to speak your pooch’s language.
 After observing you with your pet, they’ll be able to spot the problem immediately.